Meet Our Michigan Bicycle Accident Attorneys

 Brian was a competitive hockey player during and after high school.
 Following law school, he began cycling as a way to maintain fitness.
 He is an attorney at the Sinas Dramis Law Firm and runs its St. Clair Shores office and can be found riding his bicycle on Lakeshore Road most mornings.
 In recognition of his work as a Michigan personal injury lawyer, Brian has been included in the publications Best Lawyers in America and Michigan Super Lawyers.
 He has earned a reputation as one of the hardest working and conscientious lawyers in the metro-Detroit area.

 Joel is an appellate lawyer with outstanding research and writing skills.
-He is a practical thinker who helps the firm’s trial attorneys think outside the box and develop cutting-edge legal strategies.
-Joel became known in the cycling community for his work on the State of Michigan v Timothy Panagis case, which involved a cyclist who was cited for impeding traffic because the officer believed cyclists are required to ride to the right of the fog line.
-The trial court agreed with the officer.
-However, the Circuit Court judge reversed the decision and dismissed the citation, praising Joel’s work and commitment, stating his brief was a “$10,000 brief for a $200 citation,” referring to the quality of work it entailed, not the actual charge.
-In fact, the firm did the work free of charge as part of the “Bike Law Defense League” program.
+Joel became known in the cycling community for his work with Bryan Waldman on the State of Michigan v Timothy Panagis case, which involved a cyclist who was cited for impeding traffic because the officer believed cyclists are required to ride to the right of the fog line.
+A Livingston County Circuit Court judge ultimately dismissed the citation, praising Joel’s work and commitment, stating his brief was a “$10,000 brief for a $200 citation,” referring to the quality of work it entailed, not the actual charge.
+In fact, the firm did all work on the case, free of charge.
 Joel enjoys riding many local bicycle trails with his family.

 Bri is a paralegal at the firm.
 She frequently assists clients with their bicycle property damage claims and claims for Michigan no-fault benefits.
 As a result, she has a good understanding of bicycles and the costs associated with replacing and repairing damaged bicycles, bike components, helmets, and other bicycle-related equipment.
-Bri received a bachelor’s degree in psychology from Saint Mary’s College and an associate’s degree in paralegal studies from Baker College of Auburn Hills, and is currently a law student at Western Michigan University Cooley Law School.
-In her spare time, she enjoys traveling, reading, and running.
+Bri received a bachelor’s degree in psychology from Saint Mary’s College, an associate’s degree in paralegal studies from Baker College of Auburn Hills, and is currently a law student at Western Michigan University Cooley Law School.
+In her spare time, she enjoys traveling, reading, volleyball and running.